gluecose/test-engine/README.md

 # test-engine
-Test Engine is the logic that drives the inter operability testing.
+Test Engine is the logic that drives the interoperability testing.

 # Contents
-Test Engine repository of Gluecose system comprises of:
+Test Engine repository of Gluecose system comprises:

 1. Database schema, where each DB row will have information about specific COSE implemenation, feature supported, level of support etc.